 How to create an effective email marketing strategy?

 A smart and fruitful email marketing strategy focuses on:

 Defining the goals and objectives of your campaigns.

-Leveraging automation for better customer analysis, behavioral targeting, and smart customer segmentation.
+Leveraging automation for better behavioral targeting and customer segmentation.

-This stage can also be divided into two steps:
+This stage can be divided into two steps:

 What and Why: Aims and Objectives

-During this stage, you do a thorough exploration of the ultimate goal of your campaign, because targeted emails convert better, build credibility, and boost your sales.
+During this stage, you thoroughly explore your campaign’s ultimate goal because targeted emails convert better, build credibility, and boost your sales.

-Some of the common email marketing objectives include:
+Some of the common email marketing best practices or objectives include:

 Sharing information about a newly launched product.